 Boozy - If you want to make this for a boozy brunch, then add a splash of Baileys to the milk mixture.
 It's SO good.

-Have you tried our Air Fryer French Toast?
+Speaking of French toast recipes, have you tried our Air Fryer French Toast?
+So quick and simple.

 This is where you can take the dish from delicious, to really special.
 A bit like pizza - it is ALL about the toppings.
 We added some Greek yogurt, berries, powdered sugar and some raspberry jam and it was berry-licious.